-In an Advanced Cardiac Life Support (ACLS) course, nurses will review basic BLS skills, learn to recognize and manage cardiac arrest, learn advanced airway management techniques, learn about recognizing and managing strokes, and build effective communication skills.
-Even in non-intensive nursing programs, these situations will emerge quite frequently, which is why it is so important for nurses to stay up to date with their certification.
+In an ACLS certification or ACLS recertification course, nurses will review basic BLS skills, learn to recognize and manage cardiac arrest, learn advanced airway management techniques, learn about recognizing and managing strokes, and build effective communication skills.
+Even in non-intensive nursing programs, these situations will emerge quite frequently, which is why it is so important for nurses to stay up to date with their certifications.

 Sign up for your ACLS online course TODAY!